vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

 __Question__: why would a project focused on migrating Vitals, Allergies and Problems to national services be migrating user preferences and other parameter settings?

-__Answer__: VICS provides one flexible Parameter Service.
+__Answer__: VICS provides one flexible Parameter Service to enable testing and implement required RPCs.

 > Vitals are configured using parameters and the Vital Domain RPCs, _GMV PARAMETER_ and _GMV MANAGER_, both emulated in Build 1.1, are built over a generic and powerful parameter service in VISTA and VICS required an equivalent.
 The difficult part was emulating the power of the service as seen in the Vitals RPCs but once made, it became trivial to emulate other parameter-bound RPCs such as _ORWCH LOADALL_ and _SAVEALL_.
 >
 > This illustrates an underlying aspect of the VICS Architecture: __VICS has many less services and service calls than the number of CPRS RPCs it supports__.
 The most significant work is implementing a generic service such as Lexicon or Parameter - the RPC emulation itself becomes much less onerous once that service is in place.

 Moving user preferences from VISTA to VICS would mean retiring a subsystem of VISTA and centralized preference management across the enterprise.
 And such preferences are just the beginning - user permissions (see the discussion of keys below) and demographics may also be centralized using the VICS pattern.
-In effect, the _VISTA User_ can become an enterprise-wide concept with one set of permissions and known divisions and keys, no matter where they operate in VA.
+In effect, the _VISTA User_ can become an enterprise-wide concept, unbound from individual VISTAs.

 ## User Permissions